 Instructions

-- Rain in the rice, sugar, rose water and dried fruits.
-Using a wooden spoon, stir every 3-4 minutes so that the rice doesn't stick together.
+- Rain in the rice, sugar, salt, rose water (or lemon/orange zest) and dried fruits.
+Using a wooden spoon, initially stir every 3-4 minutes so that the rice doesn't stick together.
+Turn down the heat to medium-low and simmer gently, stirring every 5 minutes.

-- The rice pudding will start to thicken after 25 minutes.
-Continue to stir gently for another 5 minutes and transfer to individual pots or dishes.
-Leave to cool and either serve or chill and serve next morning.
+- The rice pudding will start to thicken naturally after 25 minutes with a lovely creamy texture.
+Continue to simmer and stir gently for another 5 minutes.
+Adjust with a little more sugar or salt to your taste if necessary.
+Transfer to individual pots or dishes.

 Notes